What is the best way to coach the brain to remember to focus mindfully?

 Your non-conscious mind, your deeper self, is your ‘GPS,’ giving you your best path.

-Your brain, without (ironically) thinking, defaults to the fearful stories it has learnt and which it retells.
+Your brain, without reflection, often defaults to the fearful stories it has learnt, and which it retells.
 (See Ehinger 2017)

-The moment your brain focuses mindfully, the interference is interupted, and the guidance flows again. (see Leung 2017)
+The moment your brain focuses mindfully, the interference is interrupted, and the guidance flows again. (see Leung 2017)

 Peter M Fellows